matthiasn/talk-transcripts/Halloway_Stuart/AgilityRobustnessClojureSpec.md

   bad value        pinpoint invalid call                 failed
 ```

-So here is a scenario where I have a development time switch that says
+You can instrument your system.
+So here is a scenario where I have a
-"start-server" is going to be instrumented.
-I do not even know how it
+development time switch that says "start-server" is going to be
+instrumented.
+I do not even know how it works.
+And then I am going
-works.
-And then I am going to call it.
-I am going to call it
-incorrectly.
-It turns out :port :default is not legal.
-When
+to call it.
+I am going to call it incorrectly.
+It turns out :port
-instrumentation is turned on, I am going to get a specific error that
+:default is not legal.
+When instrumentation is turned on, I am going
-says :port was the problem, that this spec failed, that the problem
+to get a specific error that says :port was the problem, that this
-happened in this line of this module of my program.
+spec failed, that the problem happened in this line of this module of
+my program.

 And this is not a static thing.
 This is a running thing.
 This is
 not: you are limited to what you can do at static time.
-This is; you
+This is you
 are running your program and you can turn this up to 11 and say:
 something is going wrong here.
 I do not understand how this other
 subsystem is using what I am calling.
 Maybe I am not calling it
 correctly.

-[Time 0:36:47]
+[Time 0:36:46]

 ```
 slide title: Generative Testing